Crock Pot Beef and Noodles

 - The heavy cream is optional in this recipe but I think it adds a delicious creaminess to the final dish.

-- Updated to add: I originally tested this recipe with Reame's brand (12 oz. bag) frozen egg noodles.
-A lot of folks (not all - as you can see in the comments below) thought they ended up a bit "gummy" after cooking.
+- Updated to add: I originally tested this recipe with Reame’s brand (12 ounce bag) frozen egg noodles.
+A lot of folks (not all – as you can see in the comments below) thought they ended up a bit “gummy” after cooking.
 So I went back to the drawing board and re-tested the recipe using dried homestyle egg noodles.
 You can usually find these where the other egg noodles are found in your grocery store.
-If you can't find them, just use whatever dried egg noodle you can find - just be sure to use the same amount (16 ounces.)
+Be careful if using the no yolk or those types of egg noodles as they can easily over cook and fall apart.
+If you are using those, I would suggest boiling those separately and then just serving the meat mixture over them as you plate it up.

 Ingredients